spyderxyz/BITZXIER-Privacy-Policy/README.md

 📦 Data Storage & Retention

-Server data is retained as long as BITZXIER is present in the server.
+Server data is retained as long as SOWARD is present in the server.

 If BITZXIER is removed, data is retained for 7 days to support easy re-setup.